On the tangent space to the Hilbert scheme of points in P3: Global estimates

 \end{proof}

 As observed in the proof of Theorem \ref{TheoremGlobalBound}, if $I$ is strongly stable and $ d = \dim_\kk (S/I)\leq {r+2 \choose 3}$ then $x^r \in I$.
-Hence, Corollary \ref{Corollary34} proves Conjecture \ref{BIconj1} for ``three quarters'' of the Borel fixed ideals -- in fact, often for an even larger fraction.
+Hence, Corollary \ref{Corollary34} proves Conjecture \ref{BIconj1} for ``three quarters'' of the strongly stable ideals -- in fact, often for a much larger fraction.
 For example, we use this fact in the proof of Proposition \ref{PropositionCounterexampleSturmfels}, where the search for the maximum tangent space dimension for $\Hilb^{39}\AA^3$ is reduced from all 39098 strongly stable ideals to the 2654 ones that do not contain small powers of $x$.

 Another consequence of Theorem \ref{TheoremGlobalBound} is a new bound on the dimension of the Hilbert scheme:

 \begin{cor} For $d \gg 0$ we have $\dim \Hilb^d \AA^3 \leq 3.64 \cdot d^{\frac{4}{3}}$. \end{cor}